owezzy/StoreManager/README.md

 Store Manager is a web application that helps store owners manage sales and product inventory records.
 This application is meant for use in a single store.

-##Running a local copy of the Application
+## Running a local copy of the Application
 - [Here](https://github.com/owezzy/StoreManager.git) - Clone the repository from link.

-) - Clone the repository from link.
+- Clone the repository from link.

 - Navigate to root of your application and run:
  `$ git checkout ft-store-attendant-can-get-a-single-sale-order-161203404 ` to switch to this branch.

 - Create a virtual environment
  `$ python3 -m venv venv` these creates a python virtual environment called `venv`

 - activate the virtual environment
  `$ source venv/bin/activate`

 - install dependencies needed for the project to run `$ pip install -r requirements.txt`

 - export FLASK_APP enviroment variable
 `$ export FLASK_APP=run.py`

 - run the application using `flask run`

 - a server should be deployed at `http://127.0.0.1:5000/ `

  ## API ROUTES
 - Using Postman the following endpoints can be accessed: